LedgerHQ/ledger-live/libs/ledger-live-common/cli/README.md

  -E, --excludeUTXO <String>   : exclude utxo by their txhash@index (example: -E hash@3 -E hash@0)
      --rbf                    : enable replace-by-fee
      --bitcoin-pick-strategy <String>: utxo picking strategy, one of: DEEP_OUTPUTS_FIRST | OPTIMIZE_SIZE | MERGE_OUTPUTS
-     --cosmosSourceValidator <String>: for redelegate, add a source validator --cosmosValidator <String>: address of recipient validator that will receive the delegate --cosmosAmountValidator <String>: Amount that the validator will receive --tokenId <String>       : determine the tokenId of an NFT (related to the --colection)
+     --sourceValidator <String>: for redelegate, add a source validator --cosmosValidator <String>: address of recipient validator that will receive the delegate --cosmosAmountValidator <String>: Amount that the validator will receive --tokenId <String>       : determine the tokenId of an NFT (related to the --colection)